 What makes this place stand out is that you can’t really tell how big the space is at first glance.
 Rather, just walk around and you’ll find new angles and perspectives of the New York City skyline.
 Depending on when you go, you’ll get a different experience.
 On rainy days, it’s like being inside a storm cloud, while at sunset, you’ll feel like you’re in the center of the sun.
 Pro tip: bring sunglasses if you’re visiting during the daytime.

 The Levitation exhibit brings the feeling of weightlessness to another level.
-This glass ledge is suspended 1,063 feet above the streets of Midtown Manhattan, granting you sweeping views in all directions.
+This glass ledge is suspended 1,063 feet above the streets of Midtown Manhattan, granting you sweeping views of NYC in all directions.

 Thanks to Summit One Vanderbilt’s location, you’ll get incredible views of the Empire State Building, One World Observatory, and other famous landmarks.

 Ascent is Summit One Vanderbilt’s glass elevator that travels up the side of the building.
 It takes you to the attraction’s highest point, at 1,219 feet.
 From up here, you have panoramic views of all of NYC, including spectacular views of Central Park and the East River.

 As I mentioned earlier, the general admission tickets to Summit One Vanderbilt don’t include access to Ascent.
 So, if you want to ride the glass elevator and get an additional viewpoint from One Vanderbilt tower, you’ll need to upgrade your ticket.

 After enjoying the exhibits, grab a drink or bite to eat at Après, Summit One Vanderbilt’s restaurant.
 Après serves cocktails, small plates, and desserts from various global cuisines, so it’ll appeal to all appetites.